-First, in May, there was the FTC’s announcement of a $1.5 million settlement against a New York-based dealer and its general manager.
+First, there was the FTC’s announcement of a $1.5 million settlement against a New York-based dealer and its general manager.
 The business allegedly ran ads that misrepresented prices, misidentified vehicles as Certified Pre-Owned, and failed to comply with Reg Z disclosure requirements—among other violations.

 Seriously, dealers and marketing firms, don’t do stuff like this.
 It can cost your business upwards of 5 or 6 figures when the FTC finds out.

 How can you ensure your advertising is in compliance with FTC regulations?

 For one, maybe don’t send out fake stimulus checks during a pandemic (or ever).
 Here are a few more tips from our auto compliance experts:

 1. Always be sure to include expiration dates in your ads.

 3. Make sure any visual disclaimers are big enough to read, easy to understand, and placed in a prominent area near an advertisement’s claim.